HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 ## 5. Why the systems are s but combined in documentation

-Although the Blacklist Engine and Filtering Rules are distinct:
+Although the blacklist engine and filtering rules are distinct:

-- The Blacklist Engine protects the cluster from abusive content.
+- The blacklist engine protects the cluster from abusive content.
-- Filtering Rules protect the cluster from irrelevant or low-quality content.
+- Filtering rules protect the cluster from irrelevant or low-quality content.

 Having them in the same article makes sense because: